BossAsianMafia/Getting-and-Cleaning-Data/README.md

 ~~~

 >Selecting the measurements on the mean and standard deviation for each measurement (as per Q2)
->Variable names with mean as part of the description (e.g. MeanFreq) rather than as a mean of the measurement were not selected
+>Variable names with mean as part of the description (e.g. MeanFreq) rather than as a mean of a measurement were not selected

 ~~~~
 meanandstd<-select(mergeddf,subject,activity,c(grep("mean.",names(mergeddf),fixed=TRUE),grep("std",names(mergeddf))))
 ~~~~

->Replacing Activity IDs with Description of activities (Q3)
+>Replacing Activity IDs with Description of activities (as per Q3)
 >This was done by first assigning the activity labels (taken from the text file) to a vector
 >then replacing each cell of the relevant column in the data frame with the respective activity labels